Do you need a key copy made? Are you looking for a convenient place near you? This is a pretty common need and very cheap and easy to get done.

 - Meijer: Based in Michigan, Meijer also has stores in Illinois, Indiana, Kentucky, Ohio, and Wisconsin.

 - Safeway: In business since 1915, Safeway stores are located in the western and mid-western parts of the United States.
 Some stores are in the mid-Atlantic region of the East Coast as well.

 Albertsons owns Safeway, along with Randalls, Tom Thumb, Carrs, Jewel/Osco, Vons, and Pavilions.

-While Sam’s Club does not offer key copying, BJs Wholesale Club and Costco do.
+While Sam’s Club does not offer key duplication services, BJs Wholesale Club and Costco do.

 - BJs Wholesale Club: A members-only wholesale club, BJs is found along the East Coast as well as in Ohio.